Leadership Effectiveness and Development (LEAD)

 Dates & Times

-This session uses a well-researched personality assessment as a way to describe broad behavioral patterns related to teamwork.
-Participants receive their results, participate in a collective debrief, and learn more about how these behavioral patterns relate to teamwork.
+This session uses two well-researched assessments as a way to deepen participants’ self-awareness of their interpersonal style.
+Further, the two instruments are combined in a way that helps illuminate broad behavioral patterns related to leading.
+Participants receive their results, participate in a collective debrief, and process the implications for themselves as leaders.